envoyproxy/learnenvoy/_articles/on-your-laptop.md

 ### Modifying Configuration

 In Envoy, you can modify the config files, rebuild Docker images, and test the changes.
-To add access logging to your HTTP filter, add the `access_log` object to your filter config, as shown here.
+Listener filters are Envoy's way of attaching additional functionality to listeners.
+For instance, to add access logging to your HTTP filter, add the `access_log` object to your filter config, as shown here.

 ```yaml